-The results from cross-organism assessments indicate that the epigenetic profiles associated with active enhancers and promoters are conserved over 600 million years of evolution, underscoring the importance of such epigenetic modifications in maintaining the regulatory role of enhancers and promoters across different cell-types and species.
-In fact, the 6-parameter SVM models learned using STARR-seq data in BG3 cell-line were also highly accurate at predicting active enhancers and promoters in the S2 cell-line (Figure S13).
+[[* cut or move to discussion *]] The results from cross-organism assessments indicate that the epigenetic profiles associated with active enhancers and promoters are conserved over 600 million years of evolution, underscoring the importance of such epigenetic modifications in maintaining the regulatory role of enhancers and promoters across different cell-types and species.

+[[* can we move this elsewhere *]] In fact, the 6-parameter SVM models learned using STARR-seq data in BG3 cell-line were also highly accurate at predicting active enhancers and promoters in the S2 cell-line (Figure S13).
 The accuracy of these models enables us to use the metaprofiles and statistical models learned using STARR-seq data in fly to predict enhancers in different cell-lines and eukaryotic species.

 Validation in human cell lines

-We then proceeded to validate the fly-based matched filter and machine learning models for predicting human enhancers using a cell line in vitro.
-We chose to predict enhancers within the H1-hESC cell line as a large amount of functional genomic assays from the ENCODE and Roadmap Epigenomics Mapping Consortium (citations) within these cell lines.
-Together, the consortia have generated ChIP-Seq data for 60 transcription related factors in H1-hESC cell line, including a few chromatin remodelers and histone modification enzymes.
-Collectively we call all these transcription related factors “TF”s for simplicity.
-We utilized the 6 parameter integrated model to predict active enhancers and promoters in the hESC cell-line based on the epigenetic datasets measured by the ENCODE consortium.
-This provides us with a system to validate our enhancer prediction model as well as to study the patterns of TF binding within enhancers and promoters.
-Using these models, we predicted 43463 active regulatory regions, of which 22828 (52.5%) are within 2kb of the TSS and are labeled as promoters.
-A large proportion of the predicted enhancers are found in the introns (30.41%) and intergenic regions (13.93%) (Figure S14).
-The predicted promoters and enhancers are significantly closer to active genes than might be expected randomly (Figure S15).
-By comparing the matched filter predicted enhancers and promoters with chromatin states predicted by chromHMM [30] and SegWay [27], we observe that a majority of the predicted enhancers and promoters are also predicted to be enhancers and promoters by chromHMM and SegWay respectively (Figures S16 to S19).
+We then proceeded to validate the fly-based matched filter and machine learning models for human enhancers using a cell line in vitro.

 A third generation, self-inactivating HIV-1 based vector system in which the eGFP reporter was driven by the DNA element of interest was used to validate putative enhancers after stable transduction of various cell lines, including H1 hESC (Figure 5).
 The predicted enhancers, ranging from 650 to 2500 bp, were PCR amplified from human genomic DNA and inserted just upstream of a basal Oct-4 promoter of 142 bp (a housekeeping promoter is used so that the activity of the putative enhancers should be similar across different cell lines).
 VSV G-pseudotyped vector supernatants from each were prepared by co-transfection of 293T cells, and these were used to transduce the various cell lines, with empty vector and FG12 vector serving as negative and positive controls, respectively.
 Putative enhancer activity was assessed by flow cytometric readout of eGFP expression 48-72 h post-transduction, normalized to the negative control.